-- Drive a major shift in business by providing electric products that many - Continue to improve our products' appeal and make their presence creating new electrification technology and creating and incorpora electrification technology
+• Drive a major shift in business by providing electric products that many customers will use

+• Continue to improve our products' appeal and make their presence known by creating new electrification technology and creating and incorporating new electrification technology

-- 1 Create a range of electric products that covers all directions and - Provide electric components such as cooling modules that offer 2 of sales of these components overseas. - 3 Strengthen the competitive edge of our main AT products to se while accelerating electrification.
+- 1 Create a range of electric products that covers all directions and meets the needs of a wide range of customers. - Provide electric components such as cooling modules that offer solutions to issues in electric vehicles, and accelerate expansion of sales of these components overseas. - 3 Strengthen the competitive edge of our main AT products to secure demand so that we can maintain our current unit numbers while accelerating electrification.